Aaryan00/IMDB/README.md

 Movies can be **sorted** by date_added, release_year, and duration.
 The movies are displayed with **pagination** (default is 5 per page).

+## Logs
+All the logs can be seen in logs folder which will be created automatically when server start

 # Author
 This project was developed by Aryan Agrawal.